AntoineLep/ftx_algotrading/README.md

         logging.info("DemoStrategy cleanup")
 ```

-A strategy is structured around key methods.
+A strategy is structured around 5 key methods.
 It works this way:

-`__init__` is called first, then the strategy runner will call indefinitely `before_loop`, `loop` and `after_loop`.
-When
+`__init__` is called first as it's the class constructor, then the strategy runner will call indefinitely `before_loop`,
-a blocking exception is raised or when the program is getting killed, `cleanup` is called.
+`loop` and `after_loop`.
+When a blocking exception is raised or when the program is getting killed, `cleanup` is called.

 - `__init__` contains your strategy initialization logics.
 You can set up FTX data acquisition, initialize vars or
   whatever